kzinkovsky/NewFeatures_FraudDetection/README.md

-# This repository contains the code developed and the results obtained during the YData industrial project for Forter.
+## This repository contains the code developed during the YData industrial project for Forter.

 The project aimed to implement a POC for a novel feature designed to enhance fraud ring detection.
 The concept was based on creating a semantic space of item names to group similar products regardless of naming variations, differentiate products with similar names but different underlying attributes.
 By adding existing and/or new features to this semantic space, the project demonstrated the ability to detect fraud rings that employ relatively stable product purchasing strategies.